All Episodes

 Hey, thanks, Rush.

-Hey, uh, don't you think the one common denominator between the Tea Party and the protesters on Wall Street is a lack of justice.
+Hey, don't you think the one common denominator between the Tea Party and the protesters on Wall Street is a lack of justice.

-Um prosecution, Russ.
+Not one prosecution, Russ.

 You want prosecution.

-Oh, not one process.
+Oh, not one prosecution.

-And uh I think without the prosecution of anybody for crimes that have brought this country to its knees.
+And I think without the prosecution of anybody for crimes that have brought this country to its knees.

 Okay.